Player-FM/fetchable/README.md

 ### Callbacks

-Fetchable lets you register for interesting fetch events, just like the usual ActiveRecord callbacks.
+Fetchable lets you register for interesting fetch events, just like the regular ActiveRecord callbacks.

     class Image < ActiveRecord::Base